mehimself/mehimself.github.io/public/content/vibe-coding-vs-agentic-copilots.md

 For example to resolve API backend request flow you can offer the following nomenclature for traversed layers and scopes:

 - pre-router middleware
-- api router
+- API router
-- inter-router-middleware
+- API middleware
 - service router
-- pre-controller-middleware
+- endpoint middleware
 - action endpoint
 - endpoint handler
-- service controller
-- action controller
+- service action controller
-- data factory
+- data controller
-- post-controller-middleware
+- post-controller middleware
-- post-router-middleware
+- post-router middleware

 When the agent is tasked to work on a specific action, you may specify a layer, or scope type, to limit refactorings and generation.